MFAP-1/fibia-game/README.md

 Fibia is a 2d classic tile based RPG *(Role Playing Game)*.
 As such, you gain experience by slaying monsters in the arena.
 When you level up, more challenging monsters will come after you.

 ## Play it now!
-Just follow the live link: https://mfap-1.github.io/fibia-game/.
+Just follow the live link: <a href="https://mfap-1.github.io/fibia-game/">Play Fibia</a>.

 ## Installing
 Clone or download this repository.
 Run the index.html and let me know what you think.